THERAPY PHYSICS - 2024/5

 The learning and teaching strategy is designed to:

-Provide students with the theoretical foundations of different modalities of radiotherapy.
+- Provide students with the theoretical foundations of different modalities of therapy with ionising and non-ionising radiation.

-Allow them to gain an understanding of the practical and quality assurance aspects of radiotherapy.
+- Allow them to gain an understanding of the practical and quality assurance aspects of each treatment modality.

 The learning and teaching methods include: